NQKhanh296/Zombot/README.md

 # Zombot
-a metroidvania inspired by Dead cells and Zombotron
+a 2d action game inspired by Dead cells and Zombotron